cas389/m5-hw8-ju-cheryl/README.md

 Assignement 8 - Box Challenge for MMC6278 class

 ## Issues While Completing Assignment
+The biggest issue I had was making it say "winner" after I won.
+I figured out I was using the wrong variable name.
+As soon as I fixed this, my game started to work properly.

 ## Outside Resources
 I couldn't remember the CSS property for line-height, so I utilized W3 Schools in order to find that out: https://www.w3schools.com/cssref/pr_dim_line-height.asp